aryanmahendra26-max/Student-Report-Card/README.md

 Student Report Card Manager

 ### Overview of the project
-This is a small **Python program** that runs in the command line.
+This is a small **Python program** that runs in the command line in python.
 I built it to manage a class roster and all the marks they get in their subjects.
 It uses a built-in Python tool (`pickle`) to save and load student data (names, roll numbers, and marks) to a local file, so all the records are stored safely.

 ### Features
 The program is focused on basic record keeping and retrieval: